taylordunn/gasr/README.md

 1. Simulate a number of subjects and assign to groups with `sim_subjects()`.
 2. For each subject, simulate a number of goals with `sim_goals()`.
-3. For each subject goal, simulate a treatment effect with `sim_treatment_effect()`.
+3. For each goal, simulate a treatment effect with `sim_treatment_effect()`.
 4. For each goal, simulate a goal weight with `sim_goal_weights()`.
 5. Get continuous latent goal scores by adding up the fixed and random